OutSystems/docs-support/src/enterprise/licensing/overview/how-licensing-works.md

 # How OutSystems licensing works

 You may subscribe to OutSystems Cloud or use a self-managed infrastructure.
 A typical infrastructure has several environments like Development, Quality Assurance, and Production.
-The OutSystems management console (LifeTime) also requires a dedicated environment.
+LifeTime, the OutSystems management console also requires a dedicated environment.

 ![](images/how-licensing-works_0.png)